freeCodeCamp/freeCodeCamp/README.md

 != js('application')  // expects public/js/application.js
 ```

-:bulb: **Tip:** This works because in *connect-assets* middleware we have specified `helperContext: app.locals`.
+:bulb: **Tip:** This works, because in **connect-assets** middleware we specified `helperContext: app.locals`.

 The only thing you need to remember is to define your JavaScript files inside `public/js/application.js` using this
 strange syntax notation (Sprockets-style) borrowed from Rails.
 I know it's an extra thing to learn
-for someone who has never seen Rails asset pipeline before, but in this case, I think benefits outweigh the costs.
+for someone who has never seen Rails asset pipeline before, but in this case, benefits outweigh the cost.
 ```js
 //= require lib/jquery-2.1.0.min
 //= require lib/bootstrap.min